tprakash17/sample-terraform-aws-nginx-with-elb/README.md

 #### Terraform Automation - HA contanerized nginx webserver setup and RDS Aurora cluster.

+### Resources created by this template.
+* This creates a new `VPC` in us-east-1 (default region) with 3 `public subnets`
+* AWS autoscaling group with min-max 2 instances for testing HA across availability zones.
+* This also creates separate security_groups for `instances` and `ELB`.
+* This also creates the ELB and register it with ASG instances.
+* nginx docker container is created - part of `user_data` script supplied to each instance.
+* We are also creating RDS MYSQL Aurora cluster.

 ### Prerequisites
 * AWS CLI configured with proofile right IAM access
 * Terraform Installed